reallyfancy/make-play-code-unity-and-cake/session-3/README.md

 ### Prefabs

 We looked at **_[Prefabs](https://docs.unity3d.com/Manual/Prefabs.html)_** when we imported assets into our project.
-A Prefab is an asset that is like a blueprint for a GameObject.
+A Prefab is an asset that works like a blueprint for a GameObject.
 When we drag a Prefab from our Project panel into our Scene view or Hierarchy panel, Unity makes a GameObject from that blueprint.
 This means that GameObject that is placed in our Scene already has all of the same components and settings as the Prefab.

 We can recognise a prefab in the Project panel by the blue cube icon.
 We can recognise a copy of a Prefab in our Hierarchy view as its name appears in blue.